prysmaticlabs/documentation/website/docs/getting-started.md

 ### Advanced installation

-<p>This section contains How-Tos that help you install Prysm using Bazel (building from source) or Docker.</p>
+<p>This subsection contains How-Tos that help you install Prysm using Bazel (building from source) or Docker.</p>
 </div>
 <div class='panel'>
 <a href='../install/install-with-docker'>Install using Docker</a>